danbikle/keras10/README.md

 # README.md

-This repo is a mix of technology to help end-users forecast the stock market close tomorrow:
+This repo is a mix of technology to help end-users forecast the stock market closing price tomorrow:

   * Anaconda Python 4.2.0
   * Keras